 The Commercial Music Program at San Diego City College helps aspiring artists, music producers, and engineers take their music technology skills to the next level.
 As an AVID Learning Partner, the program offers Pro Tools certification as well as training in Ableton Live, Reason Studio Reason, and Apple Logic Pro X. Students can also explore music business, live sound, and audio for multimedia.
-Facilities include a 25-seat Mac-based MIDI Lab and a state-of-the-art recording studio with an AVID S6 M10 mixing console and analog outboard gear.
+Facilities include two 24-seat Mac-based computer music labs and a state-of-the-art recording studio with an AVID S6 M10 mixing console and analog outboard gear.
 The studio's large live room includes a grand piano and drum kit and can accommodate a 20-piece ensemble.

 Recording Studio Control Room

-- Avid Pro Tools Ultimate with UX card
+- Avid Pro Tools Ultimate with HDX card

 - Focusrite RedNet converters and preamps